appvia/tako/docs/reference/config-params.md

 ---
 weight: 50
-title: Kev configuration reference
+title: Configuration reference
 ---

 # Configuration

-Kev leverages the Docker Compose specification to configure and prepare an application for deployment in Kubernetes.
+Please use the configuration reference below to prepare the application for deployment in Kubernetes.

 ## Project wide configuration